KieronOC/CI-MP2/README.md

 > ### 7.3 Content

-All the script content was written by the therapist, Mary Lou O'Connell
+All the word content was written by Kieron O'Connell

 > ### 7.4 Acknowledgements

-I acknowledge all the help of the Code Institute Tutors and mentor, Allen, for their help so far.
+I acknowledge all the help of the Code Institute Tutors and mentor, Aaron, for their help so far.
 As well as the help from fellow students via Slack.

 END